elisjudge/Bank_Csharp/README.md

 3. Run the application: `dotnet run`

 ## Version History & Usage
+You can go back and review the code to see how the program changes over each iteration.

+- Version 2.0: Added a basic terminal UI and simple validation rules for deposits and withdrawals.
 - Version 1.0: Creates an Account, performs deposit and withdraw functions and prints balance to the terminal.